What's on this page...

 The Out About Scotland list of easy-to-make recipes that use Scotch whisky as an ingredient

 What do you think of when someone mentions Scottish food?
 Cardiac-arresting mars bars dipped in batter?
 Diabetes-inducing squares of tablet fuelling hyperactive children?
-Or do you think of dollops of stovies splatted on a plate, looking suspiciously similar to the last present your dog left you in the garden?
+Or do you think of dollops of stovies splatted on a plate, steaming away and looking pretty much inedible?

 Scottish food isn’t regarded as the height of culinary sophistication I’m afraid, but to be fair there’s a good reason for it.